brown-ccv/honeycomb-docs/docs/event_triggers.md

 ## Send event code triggers

 Change the eventCodes values listed in the src/config/trigger.js file to the desired values.
 Import eventCodes from ‘./trigger’, and export as ‘eventCodes’.
 Whenever you would like to send an event code in a trial, load eventCodes from ‘../config/main/’ and call the pdSpotEncode function with the proper eventCode (e.g. eventCode.Fixation) as input.

+## Run the task with event triggers

+Honeycomb automatically checks whether your event marker is connected and running at the start of the task.
+If it is not connected, the task will present an error and will not be able to run.